Key Takeaways

 The paid maternity leave benefit is available to:

-- Full-time state agency employees covered by the original SB 1121
+- Full-time state agency employees covered by SB 16X

-- Full-time Pre-K through 12th grade public school teachers added by HB 1601
+- Full-time Pre-K through 12th grade school employees covered by SB 1121 as amended by HB 1601

 To be eligible, employees generally must be full-time and meet any applicable waiting periods established by their agency or school district.
 Part-time employees and contractors are typically not eligible for this benefit, which is a significant gap for workers in positions that don't come with full-time status.